PLEASE read the entire website before contacting me; It would be such a shame to waste both our time if you do not agree with my fees and policies.

 Depending on the current child care climate in our area, the length of the waitlist can vary.
 I have had waits of 6 months, just to turn around and have a family quit no notice... that in turn opens a space immediately.

 2. Do part time openings become available more often than full time?
 I prefer to fill my spots with a Full time child.
 I require that Families that work part time schedules with varying days contract a full time space because of the constant change in days and hours needed and because I have very limited spots.
-At this time I only offer Full time or Drop-in care.
+At this time I only offer Full time or Daily options.

 3. Can I stop in anytime and have a look around?